 ABOUT THE PROJECT

-Still, he did capture about 220 amazing images, 150 or so were of America's National Parks; Yosemite, Yellowstone, Kings Canyon, Grand Canyon, etc. The original prints were delivered , but the original negatives have never been found.
+Still, he did capture about 220 amazing images, 171 or so were of America's National Parks; Yosemite, Yellowstone, Kings Canyon, Grand Canyon, etc. The original prints were delivered , but the location of the original negatives have not been located since Adams passed away

 2020 marks the 79th anniversary of Adams presentation of his works to Ickes and the Department of the interior.

-79 years just happens to be the lifespan of an average American.
+79 years also just happens to be the lifespan of an average American.

-I wonder how much things have changed the lifetime since Ansel Adams created that visual time-capsule?
+I wonder how much things have changed in the lifetime since Ansel Adams created that visual time-capsule?

-There's only one way to find out.. as a former Eminent Photographer for the National Parks myself, I feel like the best way to share what I learn about the changes to our parks is to re-photograph Adam's 150 shot National Park portfolio , shot-for-shot from the very same location he used, and on the same day of the year he did.
-I'll use the same technology, too; a 1930 8x10 film camera to capture the images and a darkroom to hand-process and print every photo personally.
+There's only one way to find out.. as a former Official Photographer for the National Parks myself, I feel like the best way to share what I learn about the changes to our parks is to re-photograph Adam's 171 shot National Park portfolio , shot-for-shot from the very same location he used, and on the same day of the year he did.
+I'll use the same technology, too; a Deardorff 8x10 film camera to capture the images and a darkroom to hand-process and print every photo personally.

 Hand-printed, silver-gelatin prints of the final images will be donated to the National Park Service for an exhibit and copies will be also given to the National Archives as a permanent record of the state of our National Parks in this lifetime.